akassab/akassab-portfolio/posts/experiences/nerv-technology.md

 [![NERv Technology Logo](/images/nerv-technology.png)](https://nervtechnology.com/)

-NERv Technology is a health-tech startup working on a monitoring system and device which reduces a surgeon's response time to surgical accidents, improves patient recovery, and saves lives.
+NERv Technology is a health-tech startup creating a monitoring system and device aiming to reduce a surgeon's response time to surgical accidents, improve patient recovery, and save lives.

 At NERv Technology, I worked a hybrid work schedule with the Software Engineering Lead on various systems requiring shifting back and forth between different frameworks and languages.
 I improved backend security, added features to their Android tablet, developed a migration system, and debugged and re-architected old code and design decisions.